syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {% highlight vb.net %}
 'Creates a new instance of WordDocument
-Dim document As WordDocument = New WordDocument() 'Hooks the ImageNodeVisited event to open the image from a specific location/web path AddHandler document.HTMLImportSettings.ImageNodeVisited, AddressOf OpenImage 'Opens the input HTML document document.Open("Input.html", FormatType.Html)
+Dim document As WordDocument = New WordDocument() 'Hooks the ImageNodeVisited event to open the image from a specific location AddHandler document.HTMLImportSettings.ImageNodeVisited, AddressOf OpenImage 'Opens the input HTML document document.Open("Input.html", FormatType.Html)
-'Unhooks the ImageNodeVisited event after loading HTML RemoveHandler document.HTMLImportSettings.ImageNodeVisited, AddressOf OpenImage 'Saves the document as HTML document.Save("Output.html", FormatType.Html)
-'Closes the WordDocument instance document.Close()
+'Unhooks the ImageNodeVisited event after loading HTML RemoveHandler document.HTMLImportSettings.ImageNodeVisited, AddressOf OpenImage 'Saves the document as HTML document.Save("HtmlToWord.docx", FormatType.Docx) 'Closes the WordDocument instance document.Close()
 {% endhighlight %}